 Acknowledged global strengths in data science, cyber security, robotics and stem cell research are driving both commercialisation and technology transfer, ensuring Edinburgh is ideally positioned to help shape tomorrow’s world.

-Nearly fifty per cent of the region's workforce is employed in knowledge intensive jobs including computing, communications, scientific research and across the creative industries.
+Around half of the region's workforce is employed in knowledge intensive jobs including computing, communications, scientific research and across the creative industries.

 That workforce is reinforced by fresh graduate talent emerging from the city’s four universities, offering complementary research strengths across a broad spectrum of fields.